 Making a Test Run At last it's time to try out the curriculum on your kids.
 As mentioned before, our favorite way to try out a new curriculum is with a smaller group of children (of the more-likely-to be-well-behaved variety), when there is an opportunity to do so.
 This gives the curriculum its best test-run.
 Ideally, you want to give any curriculum a few sessions trial period.
 New curriculum is new curriculum.
 Teachers will be getting used to it as will the kids.
 You may choose to dive in the deep end and introduce the whole curriculum to the children at once.
 As you introduce the curriculum to your children, also remember that everything will be new to them at first.
 New ideas and structures use up a lot more attention and energy than when they are familiar and routineand it takes time for them to become routine.
 Be patient!
 Expect this!
 Or, you may take the gradual approach, deciding on lesson elements to introduce gradually, then adding more in as you go.
 Think about the routine the children are used to in your classroom already.
 What works?
 What doesn't work?
-Slot Hide 'n' Seek Kids resources into the parts of your current framework that work best with your children, then gradually build from there.
-For example, you might want to start with just the Bible story and Bible verse the first lesson, adding other elements the second lesson, and so on.
-Also, realize that the children will be doing a lot more watching and a lot less direct participation at first as they are learning the routine. what is the right amount of activities to include each week.
+Slot Hide 'n' Seek Kids resources into the parts of your current framework that work best with your children, then gradually build from there. learning the routine.
+Give yourself and the children a few lessons to settle into the routine before deciding what is the right amount of activities to include each week.
 As the children get used to the lesson routine, you will find the children have more attention and energy to devote to the learning activities.
 Evaluate and Adjust It As you test-run the curriculum, you will probably want to evaluate and make changes.
 Reflect on how the teaching session goes, after each of your test runs and make any necessary changes.
 As you get closer to a good fit, add in more conditions like the typical classroomsuch as your crazier kids, etc See how the curriculum works with these new elements.
 Make more changes until you feel good about your fit.
-124